Post-Federal Election - Know more about the issues and policies

 - Change the conversation among friends and family to raise awareness of the realities behind Australia’s treatment of people seeking asylum and refugees

 - Become a supporter-member of Justice for Refugees

 Actions were held in at least 19 locations calling for justice for refugees and that people be brought to safety from Manus Island and Nauru.
 See here for an overview of Palm Sunday Actions created by Australian Refugee Action Network including links to presentations and media coverage.

 Justice for Refugees SA seeks to educate South Australians on issues around refugees and asylum seekers

-If you're wanting to start a conversation with a friend or family member about refugees and the need to change policy - especially in the lead up to the election - here are some resources that could be of interest:
+If you're wanting to start a conversation with a friend or family member about refugees and the need to change policy here are some resources that could be of interest: